basarob/OBIS-Notifier/README.md

 - Do **not** share your `config.py` file with others.
 - Keep your password, Telegram bot token, and chat ID confidential.
+- If you want to change the sender email address, you need to get the app password of the email you will use and add it to the `config.py` file.

 ---